beyondessential/tupaia/README.md

 The config for this repository is defined in `.eslintrc` under the root folder.
 Additional rules/overrides per package are specified in this file.

 > [!IMPORTANT]
-> Please do not use individual ESLint configs, but update the main configuration file instead.
+> Please do not use individual ESLint configs.
+Update the main configuration file instead.

 ### Auto-formatting in Visual Studio Code